icegoat9/ssp8ee/README.md

 ### Release Notes

-* v0.5, 2025-03-21: Arbitrary numbering for this first version I'm sharing with other people.
-I'm not actively working on it (this was intended to just be a few-evening side project when I got inspired).
+* **v0.5, 2025-03-21**: Arbitrary numbering for this first version I'm sharing with other people.

 I expect I'll hear a range of ideas or people will build their own improved versions, in which case I'll link to them from here.

-### Background
+### Motivation

 I bought PICO-8 years ago and occasionally use it as the equivalent of 'doodling in a sketchbook'-- spending an hour or two on a rainy day making some one-off interactive animation or game.
 Back when I was on twitter, I'd occasionally join the "tweetcart" community or game jams, focused on building some toy application or game in 580 characters of PICO-8 code or less, and it's impressive what is possible.
 When I'm waiting in a long line or on a bus, what if rather than scrolling news and social media on my phone I could be writing little throwaway animations?
 That's relatively challenging to do on a phone, though.